tlaplus/foundation/content/grants/2024-grant-program.md

 - Up-to-date CV or résumé (maximum 3 pages per team member)

 {{% notice style="primary" title="Software licensing requirements" icon="circle-exclamation" %}}
-We _strongly_ recommend that any software developed as a part of your proposal be licensed under an Apache 2.0, 2-Clause BSD, or MIT license so as to be compatible with existing TLA+ tooling.
-Preference will be given to proposals that use one of these three licenses when software is an expected artifact.
+To ensure compatibility with existing TLA+ tooling, we _strongly_ recommend that any modification of an existing TLA+ tool developed as a part of your proposal be licensed under the same license as that tool, and any new software developed be licensed under an Apache 2.0, 2-Clause BSD, or MIT license.

+Preference will be given to proposals that follow this recommendation.
 {{% /notice %}}

 ## Application details